torvalds/linux/Documentation/driver-api/interconnect.rst

        | Modem |
        +-------+

-Terminology
+Termiyeslogy
 -----------

 Interconnect provider is the software definition of the interconnect hardware.
 The interconnect providers on the above diagram are M NoC, S NoC, C NoC, P NoC and Mem NoC.

-Interconnect node is the software definition of the interconnect hardware port.
-Each interconnect provider consists of multiple interconnect nodes, which are connected to other SoC components including other interconnect providers.
-The point on the diagram where the CPUs connect to the memory is called an interconnect node, which belongs to the Mem NoC interconnect provider.
+Interconnect yesde is the software definition of the interconnect hardware port.
+Each interconnect provider consists of multiple interconnect yesdes, which are connected to other SoC components including other interconnect providers.
+The point on the diagram where the CPUs connect to the memory is called an interconnect yesde, which belongs to the Mem NoC interconnect provider.

 Interconnect endpoints are the first or the last element of the path.
-Every endpoint is a node, but not every node is an endpoint.
+Every endpoint is a yesde, but yest every yesde is an endpoint.

-Interconnect path is everything between two endpoints including all the nodes that have to be traversed to reach from a source to destination node.
+Interconnect path is everything between two endpoints including all the yesdes that have to be traversed to reach from a source to destination yesde.
 It may include multiple master-slave pairs across several interconnect providers.

 Interconnect consumers are the entities which make use of the data paths exposed